-For informed investors to choose to trade in the equity market, given the higher information sensitivity of CDS contracts, it has to be the case that the percentage bid-ask spreads for CDS contracts are higher for better-rated firms.
-Consistent with this reasoning, percentage bid-ask spreads on firms' CDS contracts rated A and above are almost three times as high as those rated BB and below (non-investment grade).
-This finding is not a priori obvious and provides additional evidence in support of the separating equilibrium.

-If a pooling equilibrium ever prevails (informed traders participate in the CDS market and in the equity market), it is more likely to hold for firms with high-risk credit ratings given the bid-ask spreads we observe in the CDS market.
-We only find very limited evidence that the credit protection return predicts the equity return two days later for firms rated BB and below.
+Indeed, we find that percentage bid-ask spreads on firms' CDS contracts rated A and above are almost three times as high as those rated BB and below (non-investment grade).
+This finding is not a priori obvious and provides additional evidence that is consistent with a separating equilibrium in which informed participants primarily trade equities.
+If a pooling equilibrium ever prevails, it is more likely to hold for firms with high-risk credit ratings given their relatively lower bid-ask spreads that we observe in the CDS market.
+We find very limited evidence that the credit protection return predicts the equity return two days later for firms rated BB and below.
 However, even for these firms, equity returns still predict credit protection returns quite strongly at both short and long horizons.
-Furthermore, we do not find any evidence that a pooling equilibrium prevails following events that would plausibly be associated with initial information acquisition by participants in the CDS market, such as large credit protection returns or positive credit protection returns.
+Furthermore, we do not find any evidence that a pooling equilibrium prevails following events that would plausibly be associated with initial information acquisition by participants in the CDS market, such as large credit protection returns or positive credit protection returns.3

-In summary, we find strong evidence that informed traders participate only in the equity market and are deterred from trading in the CDS market by high spreads.
+In summary, we find strong evidence that informed traders participate only in the equity market and are deterred from trading in the corporate CDS market by high spreads.
 This finding is broadly consistent with the separating equilibrium of market selection models.
 It appears that most trading of CDS contracts is primarily motivated by liquidity considerations.
-This finding undermines the case for a ban on naked long positions in CDS markets.
+This finding undermines the case for a ban on naked long positions in corporate CDS markets.